Skip to main content

 2

-Six autonomous agents run in parallel against every operation.
-Each agent tests one quality dimension — input handling, response correctness, access control, rate limiting, error formatting, and deprecation tracking.No agent depends on another agent’s output.
-They run concurrently and produce independent findings.
-A failure in one agent never blocks or corrupts another.See The 12 Agents for details.
+Shipped quality modules run against every discovered operation.
+Each module tests one dimension: input handling, response correctness, access control, rate limiting, error formatting, deprecation tracking, and (for REST) transport/schema/header hardening via rest-fuzzer.No module depends on another module’s output.
+They run concurrently where safe and produce independent findings.
+A failure in one module never blocks or corrupts another.See The 12 Agents for module-by-module detail.

 3